Unfamiliarity? Or Flip In A Filler Show?

 The Wicker Breakdown:

-This week's show starts in Dion's Salon where he and Piscopo get a visit from Flip Wilson in drag who is playing Dion's mom and is there to rekindle their relationship after being estranged for many years.
-She tries her best to explain herself but Dion just isn't having it.
+This week's show starts in Dion's Salon where he and Piscopo get a visit from Flip Wilson in drag to play Dion's mom and is there to rekindle their relationship after being estranged for many years.
+She tries her best to explain herself, but Dion just isn't having it.
 After a while of sharing the family history, Dion eventually gives in which leads Flip to announce, "Live from New York..."

 We then went to Robin Duke's apartment where she is hosting an evening with a date and the two trade off pretty dirty sexual innuendos leading up to their Sleazy Christmas Gift Exchange.
 Despite all of the sex talk, this date ends up going nowhere because both people involved are all bark without any bite.